 Journalism

-Special European correspondent in Brussels
+Special European Correspondent in Brussels (project)

 Affairs Integrated hands on journalism project, in which student-editors create their own multimedia newsroom and produce high quality journalistic print, online, radio and television products.
 During the three months span of this project the participating student-journalists will be coached by a team of experienced journalists and editors-in-chief.
 Approved material will be published on the school’s news platforms and thus forwarded to national and international media partners.